-Ever start a project with high hopes, only to find out midway you needed an approval you didn’t even know existed?
+Ever start a project with high hopes, only to find out midway that you needed an approval you didn’t even know existed?
 It’s stressful, and it can derail your entire timeline.

 A study has shown that organizations that undervalue stakeholder engagement are more likely to overshoot budgets, waste precious resources, and strain team morale.